VoidOne-App/VoidOne/README.md

 git checkout -b feature/your-feature
 ```

-Make your changes and test them locally.
+Make your changes and validate them locally.

 Then: